 What Happens to Collected Products?

-Used oil can be re-refined into new lubricating oil or processed and sold as new product.
-Oil filters are crushed and taken to a steel mill to create reinforcing steel, while plastic oil and antifreeze containers are recycled into new oil containers, drainage tiles, and parking curbs.
-And, as of 2011, used antifreeze can now be refined and reused as new antifreeze.
+Used oil can be re-refined into new lubricating oil or material inputs for manufacturing or energy products.
+Additionally, used oil filters contain metal, which is recycled into metal products like rebar, nails, and wire.
+Used oil and antifreeze containers are recycled and used to manufacture new oil containers, drainage tiles, and parking curbs.
+Used antifreeze is refined and reused as new automotive antifreeze.

 Who funds the program?